Citing

 Reference styles

-Use a reference style to format your references and reference list uniformly and correctly.
-Refer to templates and examples in a style guide to ensure consistency.
-Reference styles are usually divided into three main types:
+To format in-text citations and the reference list correctly, you use a referencing style.
+Use templates and examples in a style guide to ensure that your references are consistent.
+Referencing styles are usually divided into three main groups:

-The source is indicated by the author's last name and year of publication in parentheses within the text, as seen in APA and Harvard styles.
+The source is given with the author’s last name and year of publication in parentheses in the text, for example in APA and Harvard. - Numeric:

-The source is indicated by a number in the text, as used in the Vancouver style.
+The source is indicated by a number in the text, for example in Vancouver. - Footnote:

-The source is indicated by a footnote at the bottom of the page, using a numeric note in the text, as in the Oxford style.
+The source is given in a footnote at the bottom of the page and marked with a number in the text, for example in Oxford.

-Different disciplines and subjects use different reference styles and style guides.
-Therefore, ask your teacher or supervisor which reference style and style guide you should use.
+Different subjects use different referencing styles and style guides.
+Ask your teacher or supervisor which referencing style you should use.

 - Using references